trusktr/rocket-module/README.md

         `resolve.alias` config option.
 - [x] Only read npm.json at the root level of a package or app, and same with rocket-module.js of an app.
-- [ ] Add sub-node_modules folders to the resolve/resolveLoader root option if
-      there are any (it happens with dependency forks, but most of the time the first level node_modules folder will be flat).
 - [ ] Use Webpack's caching feature so that only modified files are rebuilt.
       Make sure to write the replacement of `window` by `RocketModule` to the built files if Webpack's cache reads the built files.